 No longer confined to the indoor market, the streets surrounding the striking building are lined with traders plying fruit, vegetables, freshly fried filhos (batter cakes) liqueurs and bacalhau (salted cod fish).

-Craft and souvenir shops in Loulé
+2. Find a treasure in the craft and souvenir shops in Loulé

 There’s a profusion of shops in the historical centre selling cheerful hand-painted ceramic dishes, cork products and locally woven baskets.